Spittal/vue-i18n-extract/README.md

 - [x] Report keys that are missing in the language files
 - [x] Report unused keys in the language files
-- [ ] Add automatically missing keys in the language files
-- [ ] Remove automatically missing keys in the language files

 I strongly suggest to use the `dot notation` in the placeholders.
 The language file is a JS object anyway and it is very helpful to organize the keys with a clear and readable structure.